 What are your qualifications to professionally develop another writer's screenplay?

-I have produced 3 Hollywood studio movies (and made numerous studio script development deals), all based on screenplays that I professionally developed with first-time, unrepresented writers.
-These are the best credentials possible -- and unique among all other screenplay consultants.
+I have produced 3 Hollywood studio movies (and made numerous production company/studio development deals), all based on screenplays that I professionally developed with first-time, unrepresented writers.
+These are the best credentials possible — and unique among all other screenplay consultants.